maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 As an Information Architect (IA), when I think about an applications layout I literally think about how a site is "laid out" on a screen.
 I think in terms of the organization of information and function for an end-user's consumption.
 In this IA role, when speaking about layout I might say something like, "Wow!
 That's a great layout," or "I don't like the layout of this site, it's too confusing, maybe you should move this over there."

+![][layout]

-When I switch hats, as a Rails developer, I look at layout as the Rails view framework in which all of my front end code lives, and from where it will interact via Rails we with the outside world.
+When I switch hats, as a Rails developer, I look at layout as the Rails view framework in which all of my front end code lives, and from where it will interact via Rails with the outside world.

 As a Rails Front End Engineer, you will wear both hats.
 In [Chapter 4][] we will dive deeply into information architecting, but for now our focus will be strictly on coding, and getting it right per our [manifesto][Manifesto], for both end-users and backend developers.